 Being in the center of the color spectrum, no adjustment is required by the eyes when seeing green and is therefore considered restful.
 Perhaps that is why May’s traditional green birthstone, the emerald, has been one of the most desirable and valuable colored gemstones for over 5,000 years!

-Here are a few I repurposed into adjustable statement rings:
+Here are a few I repurposed into rings with a glamorous look:

 Green is All Around Us

 The next time you step outside, stop and take a look around you.
 You will notice that the color green appears in nature more than any other color.
 Plants of all kinds are clothed in various shades of green because of a pigment in their cells called chlorophyll.
 I do not think it was a coincidence that God provided so much green around us outdoors.

 Green is known to renew and restore depleted energy as a restful sanctuary away from all the stress we encounter in our busy lives.
 Relaxing in a green environment restores us back to a sense of well-being.
 God knew how much we would need that in the 21st century!